oboobotenefiok/vidspeed/README.md

 Now you can just type vidspeed from anywhere.

-What happens when you run it
+### What happens when you run it

 The tool checks your speed is valid, makes sure the input file exists, then hands everything to FFmpeg.
-FFmpeg does the actual video crunching while a little spinner spins so you know it's not frozen.
+FFmpeg does the actual video crunching while a little gun loader (or how is it called?) shoots so you know it's not frozen.
 When it's done, you get a success message or an error telling you what broke.

 Audio always gets removed.
-Sped up audio sounds like chipmunks on caffeine and helps no one.
+Sped up audio sounds like chipmunks(not dogs, they'd be dead, maybe) on caffeine and helps no one.

-Configuration
+### Configuration

 There's a .env file if you want to tweak things.
 Copy .env.example to .env and edit these: